juanvallejo/streaming-server/README.md

 ## Downloading

 There are currently no downloads available, links will appear here in the future for binary downloads of this project.
 Please see the Compiling section to learn how to compile this project for now.

+## Building

+Alternatively, you may choose to compile this project yourself rather than downloading a pre-compiled binary.
+See the sub-sections below for detailed steps and requirements.

 ### Compiling